About Us (DCD)

 The DCD staff provides expert consultation on best practices in digital communications, including:

-The division manages HHS.gov and several Secretarial priority and cross-federal topic websites, including FoodSafety.gov, MentalHealth.gov, and StopBullying.gov.
-It also manages the HHS intranet.
+The division manages HHS.gov, the HHS Intranet and several Department priority and cross-federal topical websites, including FoodSafety.gov and StopBullying.gov.
+It also manages the Department marketing channels including social media and email newsletters.

 HHS Digital Council

-HHS manages its Web activities through a Digital Council, led by the Digital Communications Division and comprising representatives of HHS Operating and Staff Divisions.
-DCD works with the HHS Digital Council to develop Department Web policies, standards, and guidance.
-The Council operates as an exchange of best practices and lessons learned to ensure quality, efficiency, and user focus in web content and operations.
-Council members also serve on the Dot Gov Task Force to implement the Dot Gov reform effort and the 2012 Digital Government Strategy.
+HHS manages its Digital Communications activities through a Digital Council, led by the Digital Communications Division and comprising representatives of HHS Operating and Staff Divisions.
+DCD works with the HHS Digital Council to develop Department Digital Communications policies, standards, and guidance.
+The Council operates as an exchange of best practices and lessons learned to ensure quality, efficiency, and user focus in communications and operations.

-DCD staff serve as consultants to HHS Operating and Staff Divisions.
-Contact us for guidance on how to use the Web as a communications tool, and on policies and requirements for federal and HHS websites.
+DCD staff serve as digital communications strategy experts and consultants to HHS Operating and Staff Divisions.
+Contact us for guidance on how to use the Web and Social Media as communications tools and on policies and requirements for federal and HHS Digital Communications tools.